handsontable/handsontable/.changelogs/README.md

 ## Mandatory PR check

 Every pull request in this repository requires a new changelog entry to be created in this directory, asserted by a GitHub actions workflow.
-The workflow will fail in any PR that does not have a new `.changelogs/*.json` file added.
+The commit workflow will fail in any PR that does not have a new `.changelogs/*.json` file added.
 If a pushed commit does not have a PR associated with it, the check is skipped entirely.

 **To disable this check**, simply add the following string to the **PR description**:

 ```
 [skip changelog]
 ```

+...and push a new commit to restart the check (`git commit --allow-empty` to create an empty commit).

 ## Changelog helper